Evaguy/141_ScriptBackupSQL/README.md

 I used PowerShell and Task Scheduler or System Agent.
 And I'm running XAMPP.

 ## TODO
+- Perphaps chaning the comments so that they're more readable and understandable
 - Finsish and add the technical documentation